Jayfeather233/bot_cqhttp/README.md

 - Play UNO game in QQ groups.
 - Play a guess number game in group or private.
 - Simulate the delivery system of PokémonCaféReMix.
-- Generate a fake forward message in a group.
+- Generate a fake forward message in a group or private.

 ### About the source files

 The Main/Main.java is the starting point.

-- Main: contains Main.java and other files to distribute message.
+- src/Main: contains Main.java and other files to distribute message with go-cqhttp.
-- Game: contains all four games' java files to process the game.
+- src/Game: contains all four games' java files to process the game.
-- HTTPConnect: files used to connect with go-cqhttp through HTTP.
+- src/HTTPConnect: files used to connect with go-cqhttp through HTTP.
+- lib: support for JSON.

 ### How to run the bot